joelouthan/theologic.us/content/posts/study-genesis/study-genesis08-1-14.md

 season: "2021"
 number: "0930"
 duration: "0:38:38"
-short_description: "In the eradication of sin upon the earth, God has not just made a neutral ground for all believers.
+description: "In the eradication of sin upon the earth, God has not just made a neutral ground for all believers.
 He has not just taken away the negative parts and leaves us in limbo.
 When God saves you, it is not a one shot deal.
 In that faithful moment, God has only just begun."
 mp3:
     asset_link: "2021-09-30-study-genesis8-1-14.mp3"
     length: "56124741"